mediachain/concat/README.md

 $ mcclient config nat "*:port"
 ```

+#### Registering with the Directory

-Once you've configured your node's NAT traversal, you should add a short description
+As a final preperation for goind public, you should add a short description
 about your node and its contents:
 ```
 $ mcclient config info "Metadata from ...; Operated by ..."
 ```

-At this point, your node should be ready and you can take it public:
+Then your node should be ready to take it public:
 ```
 $ mcclient status public
 ```